farm/corda-docs/content/en/docs/apps/payments/payments-core-cordapp.md

 ### XML <-> POJO conversions

-The ISO 20022 message formats are described in a set of .xsd files published by the ISO 20022 Registration Authority (RA).
+The ISO 20022 message formats are described in a set of `.xsd` files published by the ISO 20022 Registration Authority (RA).

 The JAXB Library provides functionality to generate the POJO classes from the ISO xsd files.
 Given the xsds, the marshalling/ unmarshalling of the ISO XML from/to POJOs is handled by the JAXB library.

 As part of the marshalling/ unmarshalling processes the XMLs are checked to make sure they are syntactically correct per the xsds.
 This ensures that all XML elements included are valid components of the overarching message set.
-It also enforces rules about order, required fields, duplicated elements and other more nuanced payment details.
+It also enforces rules about order, required fields, duplicated elements, and other more nuanced payment details.

 ### Validations

 There are 3 types of validations:

 * **Code Set validations**
-  * For some elements in the XML, the xsd does not define the allowed values, instead this is delegated to a separately defined set of allowed codes published by swift.
+  * For some elements in the XML, the xsd does not define the allowed values, instead this is delegated to a separately defined set of allowed codes published by Swift.
   * The Code set valdations ensure that the codes in the XML/ POJO exist in the Swift Code set
 * **Scope Validations** - Scope validation limits the number of optional fields / elements inside of the message that can be filled in.
 * **Semantic validations**  - The ISO 20022 Registration Authority (RA) publish a set of semantic rules for each message type.
 This might take the form of: if element A is populated